mialkin/docs/unix/macos/macos.md

 ### OBS

-[↑ OBS Studio](https://obsproject.com/) is free and open source software for video recording and live streaming.
+[↑ OBS Studio](https://obsproject.com/) is free and open-source software for video recording and live-streaming.

 ### OrbStack